Elevating Your Creative

 Instructor: Leslie Ehm

-In addition, Leslie delivers workshops across the USA for the Association of National Advertisers (ANA), is on the faculty of the Institute for Communications Agencies (ICA), is certified by the Creative Problem Solving Institute, a Guild Member of the Creative Education Foundation, a columnist for the Creativity Post, and a sought-after keynote speaker
+Leslie is a member of the ANA Faculty and is on the faculty of the Institute for Communications Agencies (ICA).
+She is certified by the Creative Problem Solving Institute, a Guild Member of the Creative Education Foundation, a columnist for the Creativity Post, and a sought-after keynote speaker.

 Introductions to session & instructor